 Soosmita Sinha, Health Law Institute, United States

-Kimberly Ashby-Mitchell, Mona Ageing and Wellness Centre at the University of the West Indies (Jamaica Campus)
+Kimberly Ashby-Mitchell, Mona Ageing and Wellness Centre University of the West Indies, Jamaica

-Peter J. Illig, CEO and General Counsel of the National Certification Council for Activity Professionals (NCCAP)
+Peter J. Illig, National Certification Council for Activity Professionals (NCCAP), United States

 The global health workforce combatting Covid-19 consists of more than 70% of women working at the frontline and a high number of older workers.
 WHO estimates that in Europe 36% of health workers are aged 55 years and more; in the USA, 42 % of physicians are estimated to be 55 years and older (AMA 2015).